perses/metrics-usage/README.md

 ## Install

-There are various ways of installing Metrics-Usage.
+There are several ways of installing Metrics Usage:

 ### Precompiled binaries

-Precompiled binaries for released versions are available in the [GitHub release](https://github.com/perses/metrics-usage/releases).
-Using the latest release binary is the recommended way of installing Metrics-Usage.
+Download precompiled binaries from the [GitHub releases page](https://github.com/perses/metrics-usage/releases).
+It is recommended to use the latest release available.

 ### Docker images

 Docker images are available on [Docker Hub](https://hub.docker.com/r/persesdev/metrics-usage).

-You can launch a Metrics-Usage container for trying it out with:
+To try it out with Docker:

 ```bash
 docker run --name metrics-usage -d -p 127.0.0.1:8080:8080 persesdev/metrics-usage